New SUV is next step in VW’s post-scandal electric offensive

 Volkswagen hopes car buyers will be attracted by the advantages that come from designing a car as an electric vehicle from the ground up.
 Putting the battery flat below the passenger space gives the ID.4 about the same interior space as that of the longer Volkswagen Tiguan SUV, while the lower center of gravity makes for better handling.

-The new vehicle underlines the sharp turn the company has made in the wake of its 2015 scandal over diesel cars that for years had been rigged to cheat on emissions tests so they could pollute more than U.S. rules allowed.
+The new vehicle underlines the sharp turn the company has made after its 2015 scandal over diesel cars that for years were rigged to cheat on emissions tests so they could pollute more than U.S. rules allowed.

-Only last week the company was able to announced that it had successfully completed three years of monitoring imposed as part of its guilty plea with the U.S. Justice Department.
+Only last week the company announced it had completed three years of monitoring as part of its guilty plea with the U.S. Justice Department.
 Under independent monitor Larry D. Thompson Volkswagen had to come up with a uniform ethics code and an expanded whistle-blower system.
-The company also paid more than 30 billion euros ($35 billion) in fines and civil settlements.
+The company has also paid more than 30 billion euros ($35 billion) in fines and civil settlements.
 Former CEO Martin Winterkorn faces a criminal trial in a German court and has been indicted in the U.S., though he cannot be extradited under German law.

 The push into electric cars is to a great extent being driven by regulation.
 The European Union is from 2021 requiring car makers’ fleets to have lower levels of carbon dioxide, the primary greenhouse gas that causes global warming.
-The race to comply with the rules – or face steep fines that could run thousands of euros per vehicle sold – has seen companies launch more electric vehicles with better prices and longer range.
-The European market share jumped to 7.2% in the third quarter from 2.4% in the year-ago quarter, despite the overall slump in sales due to the coronavirus recession.
+The race to comply with the rules – or face fines that could run thousands of euros per vehicle sold – has seen companies launch more electric vehicles with better prices and longer range.
+The European market share jumped to 7.2% in the third quarter from 2.4% a year ago, despite the overall slump in sales due to the coronavirus recession.

 The Chinese government is also making a regulatory push for more alternative propulsion vehicles.
 Uptake in the U.S. has been slower as regulatory pressure has been weaker.